-In the last two panels of the table, we provide expenditure and instructional expenditure estimates overall and separately for the public and private sectors.
+tional expenditure estimates overall and separately for the public and private sectors.
 In general, we find that expenditure and instructional expenditure at both public and private institutions are more responsive to competition among public schools, although the estimates are somewhat imprecise.
 Specifically, we find that per-student expenditure and instructional expenditure at private institutions decline with public-school market concentration after 2006, while public per-student instructional expenditure increases with public-school market concentration.
 Private college market concentration does not affect public or private institutional expenditures.